wdporter/acim/more/course-thought-system/readme.md

 ---

 Into this reality, where all was one, a false idea came into the mind of the Christ,<br>
-&emsp;the idea that the Christ could somehow exist without there being a Creator.
+ the idea that the Christ could somehow exist without there being a Creator.

 This false idea is not a problem, the problem arose<br>
-&emsp;when the creation took the idea seriously and forgot to laugh at it.
+ when the creation took the idea seriously and forgot to laugh at it.

 That was the original “sin” or the original “mistake”.

 The force of this mistake was so seemingly powerful,<br>
-&emsp;that the Christ Mind Literally “knocked itself out”.
+ that the Christ Mind Literally “knocked itself out”.
 It put itself to sleep.

 The creation now became lost in the nightmare it was having while asleep.

 This nightmare, is the three-dimensional world of time and space<br>
-&emsp;we appear to find ourselves in.
+ we appear to find ourselves in.

 Since this world is based on the thought that we could cut ourselves off<br>
-&emsp;from light and life, in it are the dark illusions of sickness, death and war.
+ from light and life, in it are the dark illusions of sickness, death and war.

 This is a world of total illusion.
 Nothing in it is “real”.

 ---

 However, since we are all still connected to God,<br>
-&emsp;there is still a Voice for God in our minds.
+ there is still a Voice for God in our minds.

 This Voice is the Holy Spirit.

 There is another voice that tells us our illusions are true and<br>
-&emsp;that we are separate, isolated entities.
+ that we are separate, isolated entities.
 This other voice is the ego.

 The Holy Spirit is in a continual process of correcting our thinking.